tskazinski/electron-react-pixijs-greenworks-boilerplate/README.md

 <p align="center">
-Electron-React-PixiJS-Greenworks boilerplate build upon <a href="https://github.com/electron-react-boilerplate/electron-react-boilerplate">Electron React Boilerplate</a> with the addition of <a href="https://github.com/inlet/react-pixi">React PixiJS</a> and <a href="https://github.com/greenheartgames/greenworks">Greenworks (a node.js plugin to integrate nw.js/electron games with steamworks)</a>.
+Electron-React-PixiJS-Greenworks boilerplate build upon <a href="https://github.com/electron-react-boilerplate/electron-react-boilerplate">Electron React Boilerplate</a> with the addition of <a href="https://github.com/inlet/react-pixi">React PixiJS</a> and <a href="https://github.com/greenheartgames/greenworks">Greenworks</a> (a node.js plugin to integrate nw.js/electron games with steamworks).
 The purpose of this boilerplate is to provide a starting point for anyone planning to create React-PixiJS games to be uploaded on <a href="https://partner.steamgames.com/">Steamworks</a> and available on <a href="https://store.steampowered.com/">Steam</a>.
 <br>
 The electron-react-boilerplate which this boilerplate is based on utilizes <a href="http://electron.atom.io/">Electron</a>, <a href="https://facebook.github.io/react/">React</a>, <a href="https://github.com/reactjs/redux">Redux</a>, <a href="https://github.com/reactjs/react-router">React Router</a>, <a href="http://webpack.github.io/docs/">Webpack</a> and <a href="https://github.com/gaearon/react-hot-loader">React Hot Loader</a> for rapid application development (HMR).
 <br>